ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 8. More Random Variables: Binomial and Normal Distributions

 - :card_index: __Dates__: Oct 15-19
-- :paperclip: __Topics__: We dive deep into two of the most famous distributions: the binomial distribution, and the normal distribution.
+- :paperclip: __Topics__: We dive deep into two of the most famous probability distributions: the Binomial distribution, and the Normal distribution.
 We also introduce the concepts of expected value and standard deviation/error of tickets randomly sampled from box models.
 - :file_folder: __Notes__:
     + Binomial Distribution
     + Normal Distribution (reminder)